Adding fonts to your website is quick and easy:

 You can toggle between font collections with the Browse Mode selector at the top of the right sidebar.

-Once you’ve created your account, choose some fonts!
-You can filter by Classification (e.g., serif or sans serif), Properties (e.g., x-height, width, or weight), or Language.
-You can also filter by two recommended categories: headings and paragraphs; these fonts are hand-picked by Typekit’s staff.
+Filter by Classification (e.g., serif or sans serif), Properties (e.g., x-height, width, or weight), or Language.
+You can also choose between two recommended categories: headings and paragraphs; these fonts are hand-picked by Typekit’s staff.
 And you can combine these filters any way you like: for example, you can narrow your results down to sans serif fonts, recommended for headings, with a narrow width, and low contrast that support English and Spanish.

 A kit lets you configure the fonts that Typekit will apply to your website.
 Give the kit a name, and enter the domain(s) for your website.
 (You can add up to ten domains per kit, including subdomains and development domains.)

-Now, launch your Kit Editor.
-You have a few choices you need to make for each font.
+Now you have a few choices you need to make for each font.

 Keep an eye on the total kit size; too many fonts can slow down page loading.
 When your kit size exceeds 400K, you’ll get a warning to reduce the size to improve performance.

 Next, add selectors to each font.
-You can either add selectors in the Kit Editor or assign the font family names in your own stylesheet.
+You can either add selectors in the kit editor or assign the font family names in your own stylesheet.

 Finally, publish your kit.
 Within a few minutes, the fonts you selected will appear on your site.
 Remember to republish your kit each time you make changes.